phylum-dev/cli/docs/quickstart.md

 ### Install on macOS

-On macOS, we recommend installing phylum with [Homebrew](https://brew.sh/):
+On macOS, we recommend installing the Phylum CLI with [Homebrew](https://brew.sh/):

 ```sh
 brew install phylum-cli